qlik-oss/core-website/docs/docs/services/qix-engine/access-control.md

 #### `=` (equal)

 This operator returns `true` only if its operands are equal.
-String comparison is case insensitive (see `==` for case sensitive comparison).
-If a comparing a value with a list, only one value needs to be equal.
+String comparison is _case insensitive_ (see `==` for case sensitive comparison).
+If one of the operands is a list, only one value in the list needs to be equal.

 **Syntax**